 - FlightID is the unique number given to the flight record as it is stored in the database on personal computer.
 Clicking on this number will show you further details about that particular flight.
 See below for more information.

-- Aircraft is the manufacturer name and model type for the aircraft.
+- Aircraft Type is the manufacturer name and model type for the aircraft.
 The code in brackets is the four-digit ICAO code for that particular model.

-- Airline/Operator is the name of the company operating the aircraft.
+- Operator is the name of the company operating the aircraft.
 This is not necessarily the name of the company that owns the plane, because many planes are leased by the airlines.
 The graphic is usually the logo of the airline but in some cases shows a silhouette of the shape of the aircraft.

 - Time Last Seen is the time my receiver last recorded data from the aircraft.
 This time is in the America/Eastern time zone, my local time.